flapjs/webapp/user_exp/deep_dive.md

 | ------ | ------ | ---- | --------- | ------ |
 | ![expand](images/expand_icon.png) | ![format](images/format_icon.png) | ![test](images/test_icon.png) | ![transform](images/transform_icon.png) | ![export](images/save_icon.png) |

+#### Format
+This icon pulls out the side bar for both "Format" and "Definition".
+Format consists of "Layout" and "Alphabet Label Editor".
+Currently, the user can only apply the 'Circle' layout and not 'Grid' not the alphabet/renaming features.
+I think this icon is truly a 'Format' icon as the majority of the ones on the web are a page (usually with a corner folded).
+It also has horizontal lines in the middle which can relate to text which is what we associate formatting with: justifying text, modifying number of columns, changing margins, etc. Overall, this icon is perfectly usable and intuitive.
+However, it is weird that the 'Format' feature brings out both the 'Definition' and 'Format' rather than just the 'Format' section.
+We may also want to include other types of text/stylistic formatting here since that would make the section more obvious.
+As mentioned in a later section, we may want to have the option to reduce/increase the text size of the node or edge labels.
+We could easy have those modifications also live in the formatting section.

+- **Suggestion**: change the sidebar section for 'Format' tp be *just* formatting features.

 #### Transform
 The purpose of this option is to convert DFA :left_right_arrow: NFA, flip accept :left_right_arrow: nonaccept states, or delete unreachable states.
 All of these are more 'conversions' or 'swaps' than transformations.
 I think we should use 2 circular arrows to indicate we are alternating between states to be more indicative.
 A pencil icon usually means modify/edit/create on the user's behalf.
 However, the program is doing all the transforming so another icon is better suited.